-If Brazil produces 40 barrels of ethanol per day, it achieves production efficiency if it also produces 3 tonnes of food per day.
+If Brazil produces 40 barrels of ethanol per day, it achieves production efficiency if it also produces 3 tons of food per day.

 c.
 Why does Brazil face a tradeoff on its PPF?
 Brazil faces a tradeoff on its PPF because Brazil's resources and technology are limited.
 For Brazil to produce more of one good, it must shift factors of production away from the other good.
-To increase production of one good requires decreasing production of the other-a tradeoff.
+Therefore to increase production of one good requires decreasing production of the other, which reflects a tradeoff.